Skip to main content

 This variant lets you know if your service needs attention based on how much error budget you have left and how fast you are burning it.
 If your SLO has a positive error budget, and it looks like it will deplete it in two hours (or whatever condition you have set), Nobl9 will send an alert to notify you.

-When there is no remaining budget for an SLO and you're using lastsFor observation model, any level of burn is enough to activate the alert, as long as it meets the lastsFor condition for all cases where it is utilized.
+When there is no remaining budget for an SLO and you're using the lastsFor observation model, any level of burn is enough to activate the alert, as long as it meets the lastsFor condition for all cases where it is utilized.

-In the Reliability Burn Down charts displayed below, you can see the progress of three objectives within a single SLO:
+In the Reliability burn down charts displayed below, you can see the progress of three objectives within a single SLO:

-• frankfurt, with no remaining budget left.
+• frankfurt, with no budget remained.

 remaining budget RBBs